 Read our latest publications

 Disclosures around pay and performance continue to be an area of interest for investors.
 The Lab has looked at a number of aspects of remuneration reporting in the past relating to the changes in remuneration reporting regulations in 2013.
-The Lab’s project on the Single Figure for Remuneration influenced how it was presented and this was followed by a project on the Reporting of Pay and Performance which considered some key areas where companies could focus disclosure.

 Technology has the potential to rapidly change both how a company collects, produces and publishes its corporate information as well as how that reporting might be used.
 The Lab has undertaken projects on both the current and future impacts of technology.
-The report on the Digital Present considered which current communications mediums work best for investors and we also reported on how technology might impact reporting in the future in our Digital Future project.

 - Video in Corporate Reporting [Report]

 Artificial Intelligence and Corporate Reporting – how does it measure up?
 [Report] [Infographic AI] (PDF) Jan 2019